 For people in my situation subscription fitness classes are a game changer they make it possible to stream the kinds of fitness classes typically only available in more populated places.

-With a subscription service like Peloton Digital, I can follow workouts from top NYC trainers during my lunch break.
+With a subscription service with the Peloton App, I can follow workouts from top NYC trainers during my lunch break.
 This makes it so that my exercise options aren’t compromised by where I live.